 If your washing machine or dishwasher has been around since the early 2000s (or, let’s be honest, even before that), it might be time for an upgrade.
 Modern ENERGY STAR® certified appliances are designed to be far more efficient than older models, using less water and energy while still cleaning your clothes and dishes.

-And here’s something many people don’t realize washing machines are a major source of microplastic pollution in our homes.
-Every time we wash synthetic fabrics like polyester, nylon, or acrylic, they shed tiny fibers — sometimes as many as 640,000 to 1.5 million microfibers per kilogram of fabric, depending on the type of garment.8 These fibers often slip through wastewater treatment systems and end up in rivers, oceans, and soil.
+And here’s something many people don’t realize: washing machines are a significant source of microplastic pollution in our homes.
+Every time we wash synthetic fabrics like polyester, nylon, or acrylic, they shed tiny fibers, sometimes as many as 640,000 to 1.5 million microfibers per kilogram of fabric, depending on the type of garment.7 These fibers often slip through wastewater treatment systems and end up in rivers, oceans, and soil.

 There are tools to help.
 Microplastic filters, like the Guppyfriend Washing Bag, PlanetCare filter, or Lint LUV-R, are designed to catch these fibers before they leave your machine.
 They’re a simple way to keep your laundry routine cleaner for the planet, without changing how you wash your clothes.